Green, brown and even yellow are okay for baby’s poops, but grey – even if the stools are only part grey and part green, means big trouble.

-“Pale, clay-colored, grey or grey green stools in an infant mean LIVER problem!” warns Jacqueline Winkelmann, MD, who’s been a hospital-based pediatrician at CHOC Children’s Hospital in Orange County, CA, and most recently Chief of Staff at CHOC Children’s at Mission Hospital.
+“Pale, clay-colored, grey or grey green stools in an infant mean LIVER problem!” warns Jacqueline Winkelmann, MD, who’s been a hospital-based pediatrician at CHOC Children’s Hospital in Orange County, CA, and is with CHOC Children’s at Mission Hospital.

 Clay Color Defined